hoanhan101/hraft/PROPOSAL.md

 - Task:
   - Implement a minimum version of Raft.
   - Continue building up the proposal as I spend more time understanding Raft.

 - Approach:
   - Start adopting pseudocode in Raft's original white paper.
   - Use [MIT's lab](https://pdos.csail.mit.edu/6.824/labs/lab-raft.html) as a reference.

+  > The nice thing about this MIT's Distributed System course is that their
+  > labs are built on top of Raft.
+They go through its implementation,
+  > add a distributed key-value service on top of it and eventually exploring
+  > the idea of sharding.

+  > One more interesting thing here is their language choice.
+They choose Go
+  > for their course.
+I am kind of debating wherether I should go or not.

 - Deliverables:
   - A minimum working version of Raft.